-One of the greatest episodes in TV history turns twenty-one today.
-Here's a tribute to it.
+One of the greatest episodes in TV history turned twenty-two this Saturday.
+Here's a tribute to one of the greatest hours of TV there is.

 "You're not gonna believe this.
 He killed 16 Czechoslovakians.
 Guy was an interior decorator."